 An examination of recent high profile, education-related disputes at both the K-12 and higher ed levels.
 Topics to be explored include campus safety and privacy, student freedom of expression, technology-related issues and concerns, religion in the schools, cyber-bullying, and accountability for off-campus behavior.
-Access to a quality education will be examined by analyzing disputes arising at every stage of the education process, from issues regarding practices that may engender a “school-to-prison pipeline” to the ongoing legal battles regarding race-conscious policies, K-12 teacher tenure, school sports, the unmet needs of English language learners, the misuse of the special education system, and the impact of the burgeoning charter school movement, and the implementation of the new federal "Every Student Succeeds" Act.
+Access to a quality education will be examined by analyzing disputes arising at every stage of the education process, from issues regarding practices that may engender a “school-to-prison pipeline” to the ongoing legal battles regarding race-conscious policies, K-12 teacher tenure, school sports, the unmet needs of English language learners, the misuse of the special education system, the impact of the burgeoning charter school movement, and the implementation of the new federal "Every Student Succeeds" Act.

 In addition, the course will explore the future of impact litigation and court-mandated education reform, examining the recent experience of the San Francisco public schools under the controversial and wide-ranging federal consent decree monitored by Prof. Biegel for the U.S. District Court, Northern District of California.

 Students will have the opportunity to choose either a paper option or a final exam for the 3 units of Law 282.
 The course paper can be structured to satisfy the SAW requirement.
 Students choosing to write the paper will identify a problem that is reflected in the course content and make the case for addressing the problem by changing current law via litigation and/or legislation.